 Have you been injured because of a recalled dangerous drug?
 Do you want help getting compensation for medical bills, lost wages, and emotional distress?
 Contact Injury Trial Lawyers to schedule a free consultation today.

 Why You Should File a Drug Recall Injury Lawsuit

 When someone else causes you to suffer an injury you have the right to file a personal injury lawsuit.
 Here’s why you should consider filing a San Diego drug recall injury lawsuit:

 You Deserve Compensation

 Injuries and complications brought on by a dangerous drug can be devastating.
 Your injuries can require extensive medical care and may even cause you to suffer a lifelong disability.
 Medical costs can be expensive.
 Those costs can become overwhelming if you’re forced to miss work or find a new profession.
 The company responsible for designing, manufacturing, and/or selling that drug can be liable for your costs and expenses.
-Filing a lawsuit can allow you to get the money you definitely need as you recover from you unexpected injury.
+Filing a lawsuit can allow you to get the money you need as you recover from your unexpected injury.

 You Can Hold Companies Accountable